Handmade Tissue Box Covers | Crafty & Fun {So Clever!}

 Tissue Box Covers

-These tissue box covers are awesome!
-They are easy to make and so practical-This is the perfect simple craft that makes for a great gift!
+These tissue box covers are fantastic!
+They are easy to create and very useful—perfect for a simple craft gift!

 These tissue box covers are the perfect craft and gift project for: